 Pumpkin seeds are packed with iron, magnesium, B vitamins, protein, and the amino acid tryptophan that fights frayed nerves and anxiety.
-Tryptophan is also a precursor to serotonin, which is the feel good hormone associated with preventing depression.
+Tryptophan is also a precursor to serotonin, which is the feel-good hormone associated with preventing depression.
 Use raw, unsalted pumpkin seeds as the healthiest option, and toss a few here and there throughout your day whether it be on some morning oatmeal, on top of a smoothie, in a trail mix as a mid-day snack, or sprinkled onto a lunchtime salad of sorts for extra filling protein and fiber.
 Bonus feature: pumpkin seeds are also a great source of omega 3 fatty acids, which supports cellular function even further to ward off anxiety.

 5. Pumpkin and Sweet Potatoes

-These two orange colored veggies are rich in stress-boosting tryptophan, magnesium, Vitamin C, and potassium.
-They both help combat frayed nerves and low-blood sugar while also keeping you full due to high amounts of fiber.
+These two orange-colored veggies are rich in stress-boosting tryptophan, magnesium, Vitamin C, and potassium.
+They both help combat frayed nerves and low blood sugar while also keeping you full due to high amounts of fiber.
 Best of all, they’re especially hydrating, which is important during stressful times when the body often undergoes intense dehydration.
 Aim for one serving of an orange-colored root veggie like pumpkin and sweet potatoes during the colder months when they help provide extra immunity-boosting properties.
 Try Pumpkin Overnight Oats, Creamy Pumpkin Coconut Pie, Creamy Pumpkin Acai Bowl, Sweet and Spicy Pumpkin Chili, Sweet Potato, Carrot and Leek Soup or even Gluten-Free Sweet Potato Brownies.

 Oatmeal is a wonderful food to stabilize the nerves, prevent depression, provide energy, and feed your body mental-boosting nutrients.
 Oats are one of the highest sources of Vitamin B6, protein, fiber, and magnesium.
 Enjoy them for breakfast, lunch, dinner, or anytime you need a filling meal for pennies per serving.
 Oats can be mixed into smoothie for natural protein, turned into dessert, and enjoyed hot or cold, depending on how you like them prepared.

 These are just a handful of some of the best foods to ward of seasonal stressors, but to be honest, they’re only the tip of the iceberg.
-Plant-based foods all have the right nutrients to fight off stress for the long-haul.
-You’ll want to pack your diet out with these as much as possible, along with get some fresh air and enjoy the sunshine, aim for consistent daily movement, and sneak in some quiet time each day to manage stress even more effectively.
+Plant-based foods all have the right nutrients to fight off stress for the long haul.
+You’ll want to pack your diet out with these as much as possible, along with getting some fresh air and enjoying the sunshine, aim for consistent daily movement, and sneak in some quiet time each day to manage stress even more effectively.
 Remember, during the time of the year since SAD (seasonal affective disorder) strikes up, your diet can be your best ally (aside from exercise) to help you prevent depression and anxiety.
 Why not use it?!